 Nissan has also introduced the All-Mode 4x4i which is controlled by a rotary switch on the center console.
 The X-Trail offers a choice between two-wheel drive, auto mode lock offering permanent four-wheel drive.

 The X-Trail is known for the quality of its chassis, the boldness of its interior styling that won it some accolades above its competitors in some markets.

 In 2007, Nissan introduced the second-generation X-Trail T31.
 This model retained the abilities that proved popular on the previous model and appearance as well.
 But this T31 X-Trail is a completely new vehicle.
-Nissan introduced the new C-type platform in-place of the previous FF-S platform and to give the X-trail a more off-road look, the body structure was redesigned.
-Its edges were sharpened while its front end was made simple with the adornment of just the headlights, grille and circular high-beams.
-The engine range was also updated with the introduction of new engines, the new 2.0-liter MR20DE that produces 101 KW (137 HP) at 5200 rpm, and the 2.0-liter M9R diesel that produces 110 KW (148 HP) at 4000 rpm.
-These engines were mated with either a 6-speed manual or automatic, CVT transmission.
+Nissan introduced the new C-type platform in place of the previous FF-S platform and to give the X-trail a more off-road look, the body structure was redesigned.
+Its edges were sharpened while its front end was made simple with the adornment of just the headlights, grille, and circular high beams.

 In 2013, Nissan unveiled the third-generation X-Trail at the Frankfurt Motor show as a 2014 model.
 Based on the Renault/Nissan CMF platform, the T32 X-Trail borrowed some tech from the Juke, Qashqai, Murano, and Patrol.
-Nissan X-trail is Nissan’s best selling model and looking at the third-generation model, you can obviously see that Nissan is looking to strengthen that.
+The Nissan X-trail is Nissan’s best-selling model and looking at the third-generation model, you can obviously see that Nissan is looking to strengthen that.